The Ultimate Guide to Order Management

 You need an order management system when these scenarios describe your daily reality:

-Processing 75+ orders daily across multiple fulfillment sources.
+Orders arrive across multiple fulfillment sources.
 Manual routing means checking inventory levels, calculating shipping costs, and coordinating fulfillment requirements for each order.

-Managing inventory across 4+ locations or vendors.
+Managing inventory across several locations or vendors.
 Your warehouse shows 12 units available, but Vendor A has 8, Vendor B has 15, and your retail store has 3.
 Manual coordination leads to overselling when multiple channels compete for the same inventory pool.

 The breaking point hits suddenly.
 Last Tuesday felt manageable.
 This Tuesday, three vendors are out of stock, Amazon suspended your account for late shipments, and your biggest wholesale client is threatening to switch suppliers.